-A Managing Director who I used to work with at BCG, always used to joke that he was the Benjamin Button of consulting:
+A Managing Director at BCG used to joke that he was the Benjamin Button of consulting:

-Now, there is definitely a lot of self-deprecating humor in there and he likely was near the top of his class in each of the levels.
-But his joke had a point: he believed he's significantly better at soft skills than he was at hard skills.
-As we discussed earlier, the more you progress through the consulting career ladder, the more the daily skill set you use goes from hard to soft.
+It's no doubt there is a healthy dose of self-deprecation there and he likely was a top performer at each level.
+But his joke's underlying point is important: he believes his soft skills are significantly better than his hard skills.
+The farther you progress through the consulting career ladder, the more the daily skill set you use transitions from hard skill focused to soft skill focused.

 Below Genelle Kahan, a former Bain & Co.
 Manager who conducted 300+ interviews on behalf of Bain, shares the three key traits that define successful communication in a case interview.